visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 The minimum and maximum values that are included for the path length and intensity outputs are useful for quick troubleshooting or sanity checks that the output matches expectations.
 If both maximums and minimums are zero, for example, the simulated detector may not be facing the right way.
-In that case, the following section may be of some use.
+In that case, the :ref:`Imaging Planes and Rays Meshes` section may be of some use.

 Imaging Planes and Rays Meshes
 """"""""""""""""""""""""""""""